Updated. Previous version 13th August 2016.

-Importantly the USSOCOM deal is specified as a SURFACE LAUNCHED dry combat submersible.
-That means that it is not designed to be carried by a submarine (although external docking and carriage may be possible).
-Putting two-and-two together, this means that the main launch platform is likely to be MV Ocean Trader (ex-Cragside), a Special Warfare Support vessel operated by US Military Sealift Command.
+Importantly the USSOCOM requirement was specified as a Surface Launched submersible.
+The current model is therefore not designed to be carried by a submarine in the way that existing SEAL Delivery Vehicles (SDVs) are.
+This means that the main launch platform is likely to be MV Ocean Trader (ex-Cragside), a Special Warfare Support vessel operated by US Military Sealift Command.

 Learn EVERYTHING about Special Forces subsCovert Shores 2nd Edition.
 A world history of naval Special Forces, their missions and their specialist vehicles.
 SEALs, SBS, COMSUBIN, Sh-13, Spetsnaz, Kampfschwimmers, Commando Hubert, 4RR and many more.

 Check it out on Amazon

 Starting in 2020, USSOCOM will begin notional studies of Submarine Integration, most likely for the Virginia Class SSN.
 The target production date of 2026, by which time all three of the original surface-launch-only boats should be in service:

 The S351 went through extensive trials with USSOCOM under the program designation UOES2 (User Operational Evaluation System).
 It beat the smaller but similarly impressive Italian designed UOES3 which was designed to fit inside a Dry Deck Shelter (DDS) on a submarine, but sacrificed carry capacity.
 The UOES3 is now on display at the The National Navy SEAL Museum:

 Operating depth: 125m max, 60m operating, 30m for diver lock-out